 Strawberry Rhubarb desserts back to back on the blog.
 (Yesterday I posted my Strawberry Rhubarb Galettes) Can you tell I went crazy with the rhubarb at the farmer’s market this week?

-So, about this cake.
-The sponge is Almond flavored.
+So, about this Strawberry Rhubarb Almond Cake… The sponge is Almond flavored.
 Filled with the light and sweet Mascarpone Frosting and the delicious tangy Strawberry Rhubarb Jam.

 I decided to make this a naked cake, because my mom LOVES naked cakes!

 And you should know, this cake is dedicated to my mama, Regina!
 She is back in Brazil and can’t eat the cake that I made for her.
 But I had to make her a cake, since it’s her birthday!
 Feliz Aniversário, mãe!

 Last year I also made her a cake she couldn’t eat.
 My dream is to make her a birthday cake once that she will actually be able to enjoy.

 Well, that’s what living far from family is all about.

 I moved from Brazil to the US in December 2011.